cpen333/cpen333.github.io/_labs/mutex.md

 ```
 Note that we do not need to mark `word_count` as `inline` here because we have separated the declaration from the implementation (*the implementation inside `word_count.cpp` will only be compiled once*).

 Do you think you've implemented the function correctly?
 Now we're going to test it.
-Unit tests are usually written in a separate testing source file so that your tests don't clutter your actual code.
-You don't want these tests to make it into the production code.
+Unit tests are usually written in a separate testing source file so that your tests don't clutter your actual production code.
 We are going to manually create some unit tests in a file called `word_count_test.cpp`:

 ```cpp
 #include "word_count.h"